aschultzen/master_thesis/mysql.md

 	UPDATE mysql.user SET host "fnt655j" where user = "someuser";

-## Creating the "base"
+## Creating the database and tables

-Log in with root.
+Log in with root:

 	mysql -u root -p

-Now to make a DB:
+To create a database, use the following command:

-	CREATE DATABASE clock_data;
+	CREATE DATABASE example_base;

-The reason why we just used root, is that the monitor does not have the proper GRANTS to create a DB.
-The database that we just created, is empty.
-There are no tables here.
-You can check by selecting the database...:
+The reason why we just used root, is that the monitor does not have the proper *grants* to create a database.
+Since a database can contain many tables, we need to select the database before we issue any queries:

 	USE clock_data;